davidkane9/creditr/notes_on_testcases.md

+Important Notice:
+when we are comparing CDS R's outcome with Bloomberg's, be sure not to use the printed out version which does rounding internally.
+Instead, just show the slots value.
+For example, when I check spread.DV01, if I just compare the spread.DV01 in show(result.1) with Bloomberg, it seems a big difference: 21.15 (Bloomberg) and 21 (R show).
+But if I compare result.1@spreadDV01 with Bloomberg, our result seems correct: 21.15 (Bloomberg) and 21.15226 (R slot).
+Be careful about this.

 Caesars
 ========================================================
-price and pts upfront match with Bloomberg
+accrual, price and pts upfront match with Bloomberg

 upfront 5707436 supposed to be 5707438